Cheryl was a geriatric nurse assistant, a member of a church health and nutrition ministry and writes articles on senior-related issues.

 In the midst of trying to lower my blood pressure naturally, I began having symptoms of a urinary tract infection.
 In the past, drinking lots of water and cranberry juice worked but not this time.
-The symptoms would go away, but my urine began to alternate between smelling sweet or having a rancid type scent.
-I got the smell to subside but next experienced minor pelvic discomfort and signs of a vaginal infection.
-I added blueberry yogurt to my diet because both yogurt and blueberries were said to remove harmful bacteria from the body.
-Besides, they both worked for me in the past.
-Things got better, and I believed I was on my way to total recovery.
+The warning signs went away, and I thought I was healed.
+Unfortunately, my urine began to alternate between smelling sweet or having a rancid odor.
+I drank more water daily and ate blueberry yogurt and cranberries.
+The bad smell subsided but next experienced minor pelvic discomfort and signs of a vaginal infection.
+I increased eating blueberry yogurt because both yogurt and blueberries were said to remove harmful bacteria from the body.
+Both worked for me in the past. and things got better, so I believed I was on my way to total recovery.
 I had assumed that the infections were raising my blood pressure, but it turns out that it may have been the other way around.

 I was afraid I would have to have a second round of antibiotics, so I said nothing about the other symptoms I was dealing with.
 A few days after beginning the second blood pressure medication, all my other symptoms began to subside on their own.
 And now a month later, they have remained so.
 No more white tongue, vaginal irritation, rectal pressure, frequent urination, bad smell, or pelvic pain.
 My blood pressure is averaging 110/70, and for that I am thankful.
 It is still my goal to utilize diet and exercise, and at some point, not need all of this medication.
 I do realize that at age 60, I will more than likely not have the same results I did at 30 or 40, but I will do the best I can.